teamforus/foundation/manuals/product/forus/configuration.md

 ## Setting up a bunq connection

-When setting up bunq, it is essential to upgrade the daily limit.
+When setting up bunq, it is essential to upgrade the daily limit from within the bunq app.